 The balance on a car loan is small so it’s a hassle to get money on the street.
-The primary and difficult job of a banker is to get money on the street (to make loans to persons who repay).
+The primary and difficult job of a banker is to make loans to persons who repay.
 You have to make a whole bunch of car loans to get to one mortgage loan.
 The car loan is too much work.
 That’s another reason mortgage loans are the easiest when you compare them to car loans or even credit card loans.

 A credit card is inferior to both the car and mortgage loan because there is no collateral beyond the borrower’s promise to repay.
 If the borrower’s income changes the promise to pay back may lose its meaning.
 So the mortgage loan is safer and easier to make because it is easier to collect in the case of job loss.

 The key risk reducer inherent in mortgage loans is the collateral.
 It doesn’t lose its value when the borrower has financial difficulties; except for the cases when the borrower trashes or burns the house on the way out.
 You sell the house to pay back a defaulted loan.

 If a black-swan credit-bubble crash kicks in and it’s a 100-year-severity financial crisis, then adjustments must be made.
 Now down is up and right is wrong.
-All bets are off.
-All reason is gone.
+All bets are off and all reason is gone.

 A monopoly is required for roads and bridges because competition is senseless.
 A monopoly is required for a standing army because competition is dangerous.
 A monopoly is not required for mortgage loans or car loans or credit cards but especially not mortgage loans because mortgage loans are the easiest loans to make.

 Have you ever seen anybody make the case that mortgage loans are so strange and dangerous and bizarre that we need a federally-granted monopoly for house lending?
-If you haven’t seen it, then every defense you have read of Fannie and Freddie was simply mindless ravings.
+If you haven’t seen it, then every defense you have read of Fannie and Freddie was mindless ravings.
 Any valid defense depends upon proving the need for a monopoly.
 The proof doesn’t exist so those in favor talk about something else.
 Every writer of every argument I have seen, both conservative and liberal, has an excuse.

 A classic case in which we grant a monopoly is the case of war.
 You don’t want to have private players owning and managing standing armies because they might decide to use their assets to take over the country they were hired to defend.
 If we had five privately-held armies, how would they compete for more business?
 By killing each other?
 You give the government a monopoly on war.

 Everybody knows that this monopoly on war has an imperfect management technique.
-Snafu management systems runs state-owned monopolies like the army.
+The military invented “Snafu” management.